contains the active ingredient ceftriaxone

 Ceftriaxone Alphapharm does not contain gluten, lactose, sucrose, tartrazine or any other azo dyes.

-Ceftriaxone Alphapharm is supplied by:
+Ceftriaxone Alphapharm is supplied in Australia by:

 Alphapharm Pty Limited